Edinburgh Festivals Guide: Five Festivals in 1 Day

 Why you should go to this festival: Just like the art festival, there are plenty of free events at the Fringe.
 Please note, tipping is expected at the end of these shows.

 >> Read more: A guide to visiting Craigmillar Castle in Edinburgh

 If you’re anything like me and are a tad obsessed with books- you will adore the Edinburgh International Book Festival.

 Nestled away in Charlotte Square Gardens in New Town, this festival is a quiet escape from the masses on the Royal Mile.
 It is especially dreamy when lit up at night!

-Head long to the pop-up bar for an evening of live poetry, then explore the thousands of books for sale in the giant tent.
+Head along to the pop-up bar for an evening of live poetry, then explore the thousands of books for sale in the giant tents.
 This festival is a great way to relax before heading to the bright lights and booming bands at the Edinburgh Royal Military Tattoo.

 The Royal Edinburgh Military Tattoo

 The Royal Edinburgh Military Tattoo is one of the greatest shows that you can see in Scotland- and the world.
-Often a sellout, the Military Tattoo is a showcase of music, dance and precision from musicians and performers from around the world who perform against the magnificent backdrop of Edinburgh Castle.
+Often a sell-out, the Military Tattoo is a showcase of music, dance and precision from performers all around the world.
+They perform against the magnificent backdrop of Edinburgh Castle.

 The Military Tattoo is a fantastic way to end your day at the Edinburgh festivals.
-The Tattoo begins at 9pm each night, with two shows each Saturday.
+The Tattoo begins at 9pm each night, with two shows each Saturday [one at 7pm, and one at 9pm].
 Each performance commences with a display of fireworks over Edinburgh Castle.
 It is truly an event you cannot miss if you’re visiting Scotland during August!

 Why you should go to this festival: Offering both a glimpse into past and present, the Tattoo is a world-class performance of international acts, rooted in Scottish tradition.